M. Stanley Whittingham

-Michael Stanley Whittingham (born 22 December 1941) is a British-American chemist.
-He is currently a professor of chemistry and director of both the Institute for Materials Research and the Materials Science and Engineering program at Binghamton University, State University of New York.
+Sir Michael Stanley Whittingham (born 22 December 1941) is a British-American chemist.
+He is a professor of chemistry and director of both the Institute for Materials Research and the Materials Science and Engineering program at Binghamton University, State University of New York.
 He also serves as director of the Northeastern Center for Chemical Energy Storage (NECCES) of the U.S. Department of Energy at Binghamton.
 He was awarded the Nobel Prize in Chemistry in 2019 alongside Akira Yoshino and John B. Goodenough.

-Whittingham is a key figure in the history of the development of lithium-ion batteries, which now are used in everything from mobile phones to electric vehicles.
-He first discovered intercalation electrodes and thoroughly described the concept of intercalation reactions in rechargeable batteries in the 1970s.
-He holds the original patents on the concept of the use of intercalation chemistry in high power-density, highly reversible lithium-ion batteries.
-He also invented the first rechargeable lithium metal battery (LMB), patented in 1977, and assigned to Exxon for commercialization in small devices and electric vehicles.
+Whittingham is a key figure in the history of lithium-ion batteries, which are used in everything from mobile phones to electric vehicles.
+He discovered intercalation electrodes and thoroughly described intercalation reactions in rechargeable batteries in the 1970s.
+He holds the patents on the concept of using intercalation chemistry in high power-density, highly reversible lithium-ion batteries.
+He also invented the first rechargeable lithium metal battery (LMB), patented in 1977 and assigned to Exxon for commercialization in small devices and electric vehicles.
 Whittingham's rechargeable lithium metal battery is based on a LiAl anode and an intercalation-type TiS2 cathode.
-His work on lithium batteries laid the foundations for others' later developments and is therefore called the founding father of lithium-ion batteries.
+His work on lithium batteries laid the foundation for others' developments, so he is called the founding father of lithium-ion batteries.

 Education and career

-Whittingham was born in Nottingham, England, on 22 December 1941.
-He was educated at Stamford School from 1951 to 1960, before going up to New College, Oxford to read Chemistry.
+Whittingham was born in the Carlton suburb of Nottingham, England, on 22 December 1941.
+His father was a civil engineer, the first in the family to go to college.
+His mother Dorothy Mary (née Findley) was a chemist before marriage.
+He was educated at Stamford School from 1951 to 1960, before going up to New College, Oxford to read chemistry.
 At the University of Oxford, he took his BA (1964), MA (1967), and DPhil (1968).
 After completing his graduate studies, Whittingham became a postdoctoral fellow at Stanford University.
-He then worked for Exxon Research & Engineering Company for 16 years.
-He then spent four years working for Schlumberger prior to becoming a professor at Binghamton University.
+He worked 16 years for Exxon Research & Engineering Company and four years working for Schlumberger prior to becoming a professor at Binghamton University.

-From 1994 to 2000, he served as the University's vice provost for research.
-He also served as Vice-Chair of the Research Foundation of the State University of New York for six years.
-He is currently a Distinguished Professor of Chemistry and Materials Science and Engineering at Binghamton University.
+From 1994 to 2000, he served as the university's vice provost for research.
+He also served as vice-chair of the Research Foundation of the State University of New York for six years.
+He is a Distinguished Professor of Chemistry and Materials Science and Engineering at Binghamton University.
 Whittingham was named Chief Scientific Officer of NAATBatt International in 2017.

-Whittingham co-chaired the DOE study of Chemical Energy Storage in 2007, and is now Director of the Northeastern Center for Chemical Energy Storage (NECCES), a U.S. Department of Energy's Energy Frontier Research Center (EFRC) at Binghamton.
-In 2014, NECCES was awarded $12.8 million, from the U.S. Department of Energy to help accelerate scientific breakthroughs needed to build a new 21st-century economy.
-In 2018, NECCES was given another $3 million by the Department of Energy to continue its important research on batteries.
-The NECCES team is using the funding to make energy-storage materials work better and to develop new materials that are "cheaper, environmentally friendly, and able to store more energy than current materials can".
+Whittingham co-chaired the DOE study of Chemical Energy Storage in 2007, and is a director of the Northeastern Center for Chemical Energy Storage (NECCES), a U.S. Department of Energy Energy Frontier Research Center (EFRC) at Binghamton.
+In 2014, NECCES was awarded $12.8 million, from the U.S. Department of Energy to help accelerate scientific breakthroughs needed to build the 21st-century economy.
+In 2018, NECCES was granted another $3 million by the Department of Energy to continue its research on batteries.
+The NECCES team is using the funding to improve energy-storage materials and to develop new materials that are "cheaper, environmentally friendly, and able to store more energy than current materials can".